jbillmann/GarageServer.IO/README.md

 ```js
 options.onPlayerConnect(callback)
 ```
-Once the client has made a connection to the server, this event will fire.
+Invoked once the player has made a connection to the server.
 `callback` **function**
 Function to be invoked upon event firing.